Convair YB-60: Design and development

 The first YB-60 prototype's crew numbered five; the second prototype's numbered nine, as it did in the planned production B-60s.
 Production B-60s were to have defensive armament similar to those of the B-36.

 The Convair YB-60, bearing serial number 49-2676, conducted its inaugural flight on April 18, 1952, under the command of Beryl Erickson.
 However, the Boeing YB-52 had beaten the Convair aircraft into flight by three days.
-The YB-60 was notably slower than the YB-52, cruising at about 100 mph (160 km/h) less, and encountered significant handling issues attributed to controls designed for slower speeds.
+The YB-60 was slower than the YB-52, cruising about 100 mph less, and encountered significant handling issues attributed to controls designed for slower speeds.
 Despite boasting a heavier bomb capacity—72,000 lb (33,000 kg) compared to the YB-52's 43,000 lb (20,000 kg)—the Air Force concluded that the YB-60's drawbacks outweighed the benefits of its increased payload.
-Modifications to the B-52, such as the "big belly" configuration, eventually raised its bomb load to 60,000 lb (27,000 kg).
+Later modifications to the B-52, such as the "big belly" configuration, eventually raised its bomb load to 60,000 lb (27,000 kg).
 The flight test programs for the YB-60 were terminated on January 20, 1953, having accumulated 66 flying hours.
 While a second prototype was nearing completion, it never had its engines installed nor its other equipment fully integrated.
 Despite these challenges, Convair successfully fulfilled its prototype contract, leading to the formal acceptance of both YB-60s by the Air Force in 1954.
-Neither operational aircraft flew again, and both airframes were dismantled and scrapped by July.
+The operational aircraft never flew again, and both airframes were dismantled and scrapped by July.

 The program cost was $14.3 million.

 An airliner adaptation of the YB-60 was proposed by Convair, but its wingspan and weight would have required unacceptable airport infrastructure changes beyond those required for the upcoming Boeing 707.
 The company decided to pursue the Convair 880 series airliner instead.